Virtual Kinetics Lab | Software Ecosystem

 - Interfaces with thermochemistry software (pMuTT and pGrAdd) and microkinetic modeling software (ChemKin and OpenMKM)

-Chemical Kinetics Database (CKineticsDB) is a state-of-the art datahub for ab-initio calculations-based microkinetic modeling files.
+Chemical Kinetics Database (CKineticsDB) is a state-of-the-art datahub for multiscale modeling in heterogeneous catalysis.
 It is extensible and adaptable, with a data model rooted in the inherent relations of the stored data, resulting in efficient data management practices.
 CKineticsDB retains all the information from simulations at various scales and allows accurate regeneration of publication results.
 The stored data can be accessed based on software parameters, catalysis parameters, reactions of interest, and publications.
 The data is curated before uploading to the database through a semi-automated process to ensure high quality standards and uniformity in the stored files.

-- Provides access to published data related to density functional theory and micro-kinetic modelling.
+- Provides access to data from density functional theory, thermochemistry, and microkinetic modeling.

 - Utilizes state-of-the-art backend to store unaltered files which can be directly used to reproduce the publication results.